italankin/italankin.github.io/projects.markdown

 #### 🎮 Fifteen

-A new version of 15 Puzzle app.
+A new version of 15 Puzzle app

 * Download: [Google Play][fifteen-store], [GitHub][fifteen-github]